mcorbridge/amazonIsland/README.md

 </tbody>
 </table>

-If  the '0' represents water and the 'X' represents land, you might conclude the there is ONE island.
+If  the '0' represents water and the 'X' represents land, you should conclude that there is ONE island.

-Now consider this grid:
+Now consider these grids:

 <table>
 <tbody>